worldmaking/digm5010/automata.md

 (A wonderful summary of these concepts is [Fisher, David A. "A survey of control structures in programming languages."
 ACM SIGPLAN Notices 7.11 (1972): 1-13.](https://dl.acm.org/doi/pdf/10.1145/987361.987363?casa_token=ok8oYYAQkTcAAAAA:O3WZ7upUTpQrrjpFIIHstf2UGtlBkbq1SNdfjk2-HsjldXWvIfdfJvoQpZZvs10QYJLJf3qr2TxL5g))

 ---

-- For a moment, don't think of a program as a tool, but as a pattern of data, a string of bits.
-This is clearer in data-driven representations of programs, e.g. state machine tables.
+For a moment, don't think of a program as a tool, but as a pattern of data, a string of bits.
+This is clearer in data-driven representations of programs, e.g. state machine tables, or cellular automata images.

-- Can the same string of bits be interpreted in different ways (semantics)?
+- If different interpreter-programs read the same string of bits but do different things, where are the semantics?
-	- Interpreter A: when I see X do Q, when I see Y do R. <!-- .element: class="fragment" -->
-	- Interpreter B: when I see X do S, when I see Y do T. <!-- .element: class="fragment" -->
-	- Interpreter C: when I see X create A, when I see Y create B... <!-- .element: class="fragment" -->
-	- Interpreter D: when I see X become C, when I see Y become D... <!-- .element: class="fragment" -->
-- Are the semantics are in the X,Y... or the A,B... or the Q,R...?
-Or all of them?
-Or none? <!-- .element: class="fragment" -->

----

-> "Computers should be viewed as second-order machines–given the formal specification of a first-order machine, they will ‘become’ that machine."

-Christopher Langton, C. G. Artificial Life: An Overview.
-MIT Press, Cambridge, MA, USA, 1995.
+- If an interpreter-program reads the string of bits to become a different interepreter-program, where are the semantics?

 ---image:img/neumanUniversalConstructor.png